TheTechRobo/ama/readme.md

 I sometimes get questions by email.
 This way anyone can read the answer!

 Anything means *anything*.
 Personal questions.
-Money.
-Work.
 Life.
 Code.
 Whatever.

+### To ask a question, click Issues above

 ### Guidelines

 - Ensure your question hasn't already been answered.
 - Use a good title and description.
-- Bugs & feature requests should be opened on the relevant issue tracker.
+- Bugs and feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.
 - Be civil and polite.